 …

-If the A-MSDU Fragmentation Support subfield in the MAC Capabilities Information field in the HE Capabilities element transmitted by the recipient STA is 0, then an A-MSDU shall be carried, without fragmentation, within a single QoS Data frame.
-If the A-MSDU Fragmentation Support subfield in the HE Capabilities element transmitted by the recipient STA is 1, then an A-MSDU may be fragmented, and each fragment is sent to the recipient in a QoS Data frame.(11ax)
+If the recipient STA has omitted the HE Capabilities element or the recipient STA has transmitted an HE Capabilities element with the A-MSDU Fragmentation Support subfield in the MAC Capabilities Information field equal to 0, then an A-MSDU shall be carried, without fragmentation, within a single QoS Data frame.
+If the recipient STA has transmitted an HE Capabilities element with the A-MSDU Fragmentation Support subfield equal to 1, then an A-MSDU may be fragmented, and each fragment is sent to the recipient in a QoS Data frame.(11ax)

 ...